fastprof-hep/fastprof/doc/tutorials/shape_analysis_limit/shape_analysis_limit.rst

 Model definitions are stored in JSON files, in the format described in detail in Section :ref:`json_format`.
 They can be written from scratch, but this example will illustrate the use of a utility to convert the content a ROOT workspace.

-The input workspace that will be used can be found at `inputs/model.root` (as mentioned above this is `docs/source/tutorials/limit_setting/inputs` relative to the installation directory, but you should have linked `limit_setting` into your working directory as described in the previous section).
+The input workspace that will be used can be found at `inputs/model.root` (as mentioned above this is `docs/source/tutorials/shape_analysis_limit/inputs` relative to the installation directory, but you should have linked `shape_analysis_limit` into your working directory as described in the previous section).
 It describes a simple shape analysis:

 * The analysis observable is :math:`m_{obs}`, studied over the range :math:`500 < m_{obs} < 5500` GeV.